-Frontline treatment with axicabtagene ciloleucel (axi-cel; Yescarta) demonstrated rapid and durable responses in patients with high-risk large B-cell lymphoma (LBCL), according to findings from the phase 2 ZUMA-12 trial (NCT03761056) that were presented during the 2021 ASH Annual Meeting and Exposition.1
+Frontline treatment with axicabtagene ciloleucel (axi-cel; Yescarta) demonstrated rapid and durable responses in patients with high-risk large B-cell lymphoma (LBCL), according to findings from the phase 2 ZUMA-12 trial (NCT03761056) that were presented during the 2021 American Society of Hematology Annual Meeting & Exposition.1

-In the primary analysis, efficacy-evaluable patients, meaning patients with centrally confirmed disease, experienced a high objective response rate (ORR) of 89% and a complete response (CR) rate of 78%, reported Sattva Neelapu, MD, professor in the Department of Lymphoma/Myeloma at the University of Texas MD Anderson Cancer Center during a presentation of the data.1 After a median follow-up of 15.9 months, 73% of patients continued to have a response at data cutoff.
+In the primary analysis, efficacy-evaluable patients, meaning patients with centrally confirmed disease, experienced a high objective response rate (ORR) of 89% and a complete response (CR) rate of 78%, reported lead study author Sattva S. Neelapu, MD, professor in the Department of Lymphoma/Myeloma at The University of Texas MD Anderson Cancer Center, during a presentation of the data.1 After a median follow-up of 15.9 months, 73% of patients continued to have a response at data cutoff.

-Axi-cel is an autologous anti-CD19 CAR T-cell therapy approved for adults with relapse or refractory (R/R) LBCL and adults with R/R follicular lymphoma after at least 2 lines of systemic therapy.
+Axi-cel is an autologous anti-CD19 chimeric antigen receptor (CAR) T-cell therapy approved for adults with relapsed or refractory (R/R) LBCL and adults with R/R follicular lymphoma after at least 2 lines of systemic therapy.

-The primary end point was CR by an investigator assessed Lugano 2014 classification,2 and its secondary end points were ORR, DOR, EFS, PFS, OS, safety, number of CAR T cells in the blood, and cytokine levels in serum.
+The trial’s primary end point was CR by an investigator-assessed Lugano 2014 classification,2 and its secondary end points were ORR, DOR, EFS, PFS, OS, safety, number of CAR T cells in the blood, and cytokine levels in serum.

 Axi-cel’s safety profile was manageable.
 All patients experienced any-grade adverse events (AEs) with pyrexia (100%), headache (70%), decreased neutrophil count (55%), and nausea (53%) being the most common.
 Grade 3 or higher AEs occurred in 85% of patients with decreased neutrophil count (53%), decreased white blood cell count (43%), decreased white blood cell count (43%) and anemia (30%) being the most common.
 One patient contracted COVID-19, labeled as a grade a 5 AE, but was determined to be unrelated to treatment.

-Cytokine release syndrome (CRS) occurred in all patients with 8% being grade 3.
-The most common symptoms for CRS were pyrexia (100%), hypotension (30%), and chills (25%).
-Zero patients experienced grade 4 or 5 CRS.
+Cytokine release syndrome (CRS) was reported in all patients; 8% of cases were grade 3.
+The most common CRS symptoms were pyrexia (100%), hypotension (30%), and chills (25%).
+No patients experienced grade 4 or 5 CRS events.

-Neurologic events (NE) occurred in 29 (73%) patients.
+Neurologic events (NEs) occurred in 29 (73%) patients.
 The most common any-grade symptoms of NEs were confused state (28%), encephalopathy (25%), and tremor (25%).
-Grade 2 or higher NEs was seen in 38% of patients, grade 3 or higher NEs was seen in 23% of patients, 2 patients experienced a grade 4 NEs, and zero patients experience any grade 5 NEs.
+Grade 2 or higher NEs were seen in 38% of patients, grade 3 or higher NEs were seen in 23% of patients, 2 patients experienced a grade 4 NE, and no patients experienced a grade 5 NE.

 Investigators concluded that axi-cel may benefit patients with high-risk LBCL who were exposed to fewer prior therapies.
-These results warrant further trials of axi-cel in the first line.
+These results warrant further trials of axi-cel in the first-line setting.